dogtagpki/pki/docs/admin/Offline_System_Certificate_Renewal.md

 - Valid CA certificate
 - TLS configured Directory Server
 - If Dogtag was configured to use TLS certificate authentication to bind to LDAP, a Valid DS service certificate
+- `cert-fix` must be run as `root`
+- The password of the specified agent account will be reset.
+If needed, it can be changed back afterwards (manually; successful execution of `cert-fix` proves that the operator has privileges to do this)
+- The password of the `pkidbuser` account will be reset

 #### Usage: